BEST Italy Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Italy - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Italy.
 Choose from the best cruise deals and specials for Italy cruises.
 Save up to 76% on last minute Italy cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Italy cruises often sail to Miami, Corfu, Mykonos, Malaga and Calvi during their cruise itinerary.
+Popular Italy cruises often sail to Kusadasi, Corfu, Mykonos, Malaga and Korcula during their cruise itinerary.
 Italy cruises could leave from Piraeus, Bari, Fort Lauderdale, Genoa and Palermo.
 Most commonly, Italy cruises sail for 1-2 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.